ElnurKasimov/ProjectManagementSystemTroughBrouser/README.md

 # ProjectManagementSystem
-client for simple CRM for IT market using Tomcat Patterns which used - MVC, Singletone, Listener
+- client for simple CRM for IT market using Tomcat
+- Frameworks used - FlyWay, Thymeleaf
+- Patterns used - MVC, Front Controller, Singletone